Independence Monument

 Newborn Monument

-The Newborn Monument in Pristina is Kosovo’s bold declaration of identity—an ever-evolving sculpture that marked independence in 2008 and continues to reflect the nation’s hopes, struggles, and global voice.
+The Newborn Monument in Pristina is Kosovo’s bold declaration of identity - an ever-evolving sculpture that marked independence in 2008 and continues to reflect the nation’s hopes, struggles, and global voice.

 .jpg)

-Terrain: Flat, paved plaza.
+♿ Accessibility: Flat, paved plaza.
+Fully wheelchair accessible.

 The Story